 The first question I asked was simple.
 Why are shoes so important?
 Shoes are some of the most important equipment that you will use.
 You need to have shoes that have good arch support and keep the foot stable.
 I know from personal experience that poor support can cause pain in the feet, knees or even the lower back.
 You also need to make sure that the shoe fits properly so that your foot does not move or shift around inside of the shoe.
 Not choosing wisely can result in injury.

-Next I asked what makes them different.
+Next, I asked what makes them different.
 The sport of volleyball puts stresses and wear and tear on certain points of the shoe.
 For example, the toe area is reinforced which is the first area to wear out on these shoes because of the way your foot drags after serving the ball.
 The ventilation is also important.
 Each shoe has been designed with a ventilation system to help keep your feet dry and cool during the game.
 This helps prevent chafing and reduces the chance of fungus growth like athletes foot.
 They also have specially designed cushioning in the sole of the shoe.
-It helps to reduce impact on the athlete’s body after running or jumping.
+It helps to reduce the impact on the athlete’s body after running or jumping.
 The shoes also have a specially designed rubberized out-sole that helps with traction on the court.
 This helps the athlete to change directions faster and more easily.
-Finally the support and stability of the shoe is designed around the rigors of the sport.
+Finally, the support and stability of the shoe are designed around the rigors of the sport.

 The final question was can you use a different type of shoe such as a basketball or running shoe?
 The simple answer is yes.
 Those types of shoes will work, but they probably won’t last as long.
-Also they will not perform quite as well on the court.
+Also, they will not perform quite as well on the court.
 You have to remember that basketball shoes were developed for basketball and running shoes were developed for running.
 Although sometimes people feel more comfortable playing in shoes they are more familiar with, that is OK even if it was designed for other sports.